jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_highavailability.md

 {% include note.html content="Mirroring alarms are disabled by default.
 It is important to configure alarm thresholds that are appropriate to your environment before enabling these alarms.
 Use the Spotlight Client to **Configure \| Alarms**." %}

+{% include note.html content="The High Availability drilldown is not supported for SQL Server hosted on Unix/Linux operating systems." %}

 ### Transaction Log Shipping page